 The Center for Academic Resources and Enrichment Services (CARES), formerly, the Learning Services Center (LSC), has been in existence since 1978.
 Under the leadership of the Vice President for Minority Affairs, it was originally established to address the "serious" concerns regarding student retention.
 Housed under the Minority Affairs Assistant Director, along with the minority recruiter, the retention staff included only one counselor.
 While we continue to focus on student retention, over the years, the target population and the scope of services provided have expanded, and the number of staff has increased.

 As the University has dramatically expanded efforts to meet goals for a more diverse student body and "Declared War on Attrition" in order to increase the retention and graduation rates, CARES has kept pace with enrollment growth, and has continually expanded the type and frequency of contact and support necessary to improve student success rates.
 The target population includes African American, Latino/Hispanic, American Indian, low income, first generation students and all William C. Parker Scholarship recipients.
 Current programs and activities give students opportunities to receive academic support through counseling/academic planning, help with class work through tutoring/study groups and involvement in enrichment activities that help them become good leaders, get firsthand experience in their career area of interest, and prepare for life beyond college, i.e. graduate/professional school or the job market.
-Currently the staff includes three counselors, a learning skills specialist and a staff assistant along with student staff who serve as CARES Ambassadors, Peer Tutors and/or Peer Academic Coaches.
+Currently the staff includes five counselors, a learning skills specialist, and a administrative support specialist along with student staff who serve as CARES Ambassadors, Peer Tutors and/or Peer Academic Coaches.

 A counselor will assist you in choosing a major, planning your semester schedule, monitoring your academic progress, researching graduate/professional programs and identifying intern, co-op and permanent job opportunities.